 Using Caron 100% acrylic yarn in worsted weight, you can customize this knit mosaic baby blanket for your nursery.
 Just choose three bright colors plus a neutral color for the best results.

 This hand knit blanket uses circular needles to hold all your stitches but knits up flat using garter stitch knitting.
 You’ll need to know how to increase and decrease stitches.
 These are done with a make 1 (M1) knitting stitch and a knit two together (K2TOG) respectively.
+For a complete list of Knitting Abbreviations and Terms, click here.

 This honeycomb pattern includes written knitting instructions with details on how to slip stitches, and a knitting chart.